UdithaM/bisulfite-sequence-data-analysis-pipeline/README.md

 **NOTE: Refer [here](https://multiqc.info/docs/) for the complete documentation of MultiQC.**

 #### NOTE: if you are planning to use bisSNP later, add the --rg_tag to bismark.
 The read groups will be tagged with some information about the sequecing for later use.

+#### 4.3) Splitting tha bam file to extract bam files for each chromosome [bamtools](https://anaconda.org/bioconda/bamtools)

+Refer to [splitting.slrum](https://github.com/UdithaM/bisulfite-sequence-data-analysis-pipeline/blob/main/splitting.slrum) which is a sample bash script that can be used for this purpose.

+**NOTE: Refer [here](https://hcc.unl.edu/docs/applications/app_specific/bioinformatics_tools/data_manipulation_tools/bamtools/running_bamtools_commands/) for the complete documentation of bamtools commands.**

+### 5) 5.
+Methylation extraction using bismark_methylation_extractor

+**Before doing the extraction, BAM files for the selected chromosome from each sample (if they were processed after splitting) must be merged together.**

+Potentially important consideration --no_overlap

+For paired-end reads it is theoretically possible that Read 1 and Read 2 overlap.
+This option avoids scoring overlapping methylation calls twice (only methylation calls of read 1 are used for in the process since read 1 has historically higher quality basecalls than read 2).

+This is set automatically by the methylation extractor.

+Refer to [extraction.slrum](https://github.com/UdithaM/bisulfite-sequence-data-analysis-pipeline/blob/main/extraction.slrum) which is a sample bash script that can be used for this purpose.

 ## License